Learn More (FAQ)

 2. I've heard Rolfing® is painful.
 Does it hurt?

 The short answer is no, it doesn't hurt.
 You are always in complete control during your sessions.
 If you want me to stop or change how I'm working, I do that immediately.
 Pain is counterproductive, so I monitor your body tension, facial expression, breathing, and voice.
 I adjust depth, direction, speed, and pressure to stay within your tolerance.
-Just ask . . .
+I depend on your feedback. . . .
 Learn More >>

 3. What do you charge for Manual Therapy and Rolfing® Structural Integration?

-Your initial session is free so you have zero financial risk to get a sense of working with me.
-After your first session, I charge by the hour in 15 minute increments with a one hour minimum.
+My Rate is now $200 / hour with additional time billed in 15 minute increments.
+One Hour Minimum.
 My fee is the fair market rate for my advanced skill level.
 My fee is reasonable and customary within the Structural Integration community.
 Please request a current quote . . .
 Learn More >>

 4. How long does it take to get results?
 Or how many sessions?